smarty/changelog/local/us-zipcode-api.md

 # Changelog - [US ZIP Code API](https://smartystreets.com/docs/local/us-zipcode-api)

-All notable changes to the US ZIP Code API will be documented in this file.
+All notable changes to the US ZIP Code API will now be documented in the [cloud installation changelog](https://github.com/smartystreets/changelog/blob/master/cloud/us-zipcode-api.md).
+This file remains only for historical purpose.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## Unreleased
+## 5.0.0 - 2019-05-24

+CHANGES:

+- Restructured and consolidated all code for running the US ZIP Code API in the SmartyStreets cloud or as a local installation.
+As such, this changelog (moving forward) will contain changes that apply to both isntallations. **As a result, this changelog will no longer be needed.
+See the [cloud installation changelog](https://github.com/smartystreets/changelog/blob/master/cloud/us-zipcode-api.md) for all changes moving forward in time.**
+- CORS headers will no longer be provided to responses served by local installations.
+This is now the responsibility of organizations running their own local installation.
+There is no change to CORS header handling for users of the SmartyStreets cloud installation (https://us-zipcode.api.smartystreets.com).

 ## 3.1.0 - 2019-04-29